 - Awards: Hall of Fame (1977), Browns Ring of Honor, NFL 1940s All-Decade Team

-Just as important as his on-field contributions, however, was his place as one of the African-American players to break football's modern-era color line in 1946.
-Willis and teammate, fullback Marion Motley, were the only black players in the league at the onset of the AAFC, and two players for the Rams broke the NFL's color barrier the same season.
+Just as important as his on-field contributions, however, was his place as one of the African American players to break football's modern-era color line in 1946.
+Willis and his teammate, fullback Marion Motley, were the only Black players in the league at the onset of the AAFC, and two players for the Rams broke the NFL's color barrier the same season.
 Both Willis and Motley overcame racism during their earliest seasons to become Hall of Fame players.
 Overall, Willis played 99 regular-season games for the Browns.

 With so many standout defensive players in the history of the Browns, there were numerous players right on the cusp of being included among the top 10.
 Listed below are several players who left an indelible mark on team history, but didn't quite make the cut.

 Thom Darden (1972–81)